 There were two Peshwa Bajirao in Indian History.
 First one was Thorale Bajirao, which is the second Peshwa of Maratha Kingdom.
 He was the most successful Peshwa of Maratha History.

-Second Peshwa was Peshwa Bajirao-II was a son of Raghunath-Rao.
+Second Peshwa was Peshwa Bajirao-II, a son of Raghunath-Rao.
 He surrendered to the British East India Company.
-British sent him to the fort of Bithur at Kanpur.
+The British sent him to the fort of Bithur at Kanpur.
 Hence, he became the last Peshwa of the Maratha Kingdom.

-Featured Image: Peshwa Bajira I on horse at Shaniwar Wada, Author: Amit20081980, Source: Wikimedia
+1. Featured Image: Peshwa Bajira I on horse at Shaniwar Wada, Credit: Amit20081980, Source: Wikimedia

-Peshwa Bajirao vs Nizam-ul-Mulk movements in Palkhed Campaign, Author: Mahusha, Source: Wikipedia
+4. Peshwa Bajirao and His Enemy Nizam-Ul-Mulk Movements in Palkhed Campaign, Credit: Mahusha, Source: Wikipedia

-Samadhi of Thorale Bajirao at Vrindavan Raverkhed, Author: Sachinkadam1, Source: Wikipedia
+6. Bajirao Peshwa Samadhi at Raverkhed, Credit: Sachinkadam1, Source: Wikipedia